Russia continues 'self-lobotomisation' by closing top NGO

 The NGO closure culminated a year in which Russian president Vladimir Putin also jailed or forced into exile several other opponents of his authoritarian rule, such as Alexei Navalny.

-It came amid Putin's threats to invade Ukraine for a second time and start a war with Nato.
+It came amid Putin's threats to invade Ukraine for a second time and to start a war with Nato.

 It also came after years of attacks on Memorial activists as well as propaganda attempts to whitewash Stalin and Putin's Russia.